-- Where do mini Australian Shepherds come from?
+- Where did they come from?

-- How big are mini Australian Shepherds?
+- How big are they when full grown?

-- Mini Australian Shepherd puppies
+- Mini Australian Shepherd puppies and breeders

 A mini Australian Shepherd could be one of two things.
 It will either be:

-- a Miniature American Shepherd, incorrectly described, or
+- a Miniature American Shepherd, incorrectly described

-- a recently miniaturized version of an Australian Shepherd.
+- a recently miniaturized version of an Australian Shepherd

 Recently miniaturized Australian Shepherds are created in one of three ways.
 We will look more at this in a moment.
 First, let’s learn about the Miniature American Shepherd.

 Many people like the lively and hard-working Australian Shepherd.
 But not everyone can deal with this dog’s abundant energy in a 40–65 pound body.

 In the 1960s breeders sought to overcome this by establishing a new breed from some of the smallest Aussies.
 They were renamed to avoid confusion, and that’s how the Miniature American Shepherd breed came about.
 The very-slightly-different new name was not enough to avert everyone’s confusion.

 Some breeders still try to breed new small Aussies from full-sized dogs.
 These scaled-down dogs won’t qualify as Miniature American Shepherds, since they are now a pedigree in their own right.
 But they are likely to be sold as mini Australian Shepherds.

-Where Do Mini Australian Shepherds Come From?
+Where Do Mini Australian Shepherd Dogs Come From?

 American ranchers used selective breeding of small Australian Shepherd dogs who worked rodeos.
 As a result they created even smaller replicas of the breed.
 Typically, miniaturization of a dog breed can be achieved in one of three ways, each with various pros and cons.